chipsalliance/fpga-interchange-schema/docs/device_resources.md

 in the site will be the site wire attached to the output BEL pin of the site port.
 From there site routing continues per above.

+It is important to note that site PIPs can only be used to access placed cells inside that site.
+Site PIPs cannot be used as general route-thrus, to route from site input to output.
+General route-thrus across entire sites should use tile pseudo PIPs as described below - even if a site pin is being validly used for one sink pin of a net that is located inside the site; site PIPs cannot also be used to leave the site again to reach other sinks.

+LUT route-thrus, for example, might require both site PIPs and tile pseudo PIPs.
+The site PIP would be used to route through the LUT in order to access an associated flipflop input inside the site.
+The tile PIP would be used to route across the entire site as part of the general, inter-tile, routing problem.

 ![Wire and nodes](https://symbiflow.readthedocs.io/projects/arch-defs/en/latest/_images/rrgraph-wire.svg)

 ### Tile Types and site types